fjkz/inline_table/README.rst

 ``inline_table`` is a Python module for embedding text tables into source-code.

-Table is a good notation.
+The table is a good notation.
 It is simple and easy to read.
-We can see if we concern about all cases MECE-ly or not.
+We can see whether all cases are taken into account or not.
 We create many tables as software design works: decision tables, state transition tables, etc.

 We cannot, however, write tables directly with programming languages.
-We convert tables to source-code with if-statements manually.
-Manual operations usually cause mistakes.
-And today readability of source-code becomes important.
-When we read source-code, we must reconstruct design tables from source-code.
-This work is ineffective.
+We manually convert tables into source-code with if-statements.
+Manual operation often causes mistakes.
+And today, the readability of source-code is important.
+When we read source-code, we must reconstruct the design tables from the source-code.
+This work is not effective.

 We need a way to write tables in source-code.
 We should be able to write code as a document.
-The ``inline_table`` module enables us to do it.
+The ``inline_table`` module allows us to do this.

-Write a simple logic more simply.
+Let's write a simple logic more simply.

 Example
 =======